stassa/louise/README.md

 definitions of new predicates that are necessary for learning but are not in the background knowledge defined by the user.

-The example of learning the `a^nb^n` language at the start of this README is an example of learning with dynamic learning.
+The example of learning the `a^nb^n` language in section [What Louise does](#what-louise-does) is an example of learning with dynamic learning.
 Below, we list the steps to run this example yourself.
 The steps to run this example are similar to the steps to run the `ancestor/2` example, only this time the learning predicate is `learn_dynamic/1`:

  1. Start the project: